anthropovixen/meet/README.md

 #**WARNING**

-AWS Lambda for this App is not working properly anymore, as I had to use it for other projects.
+AWS Lambda for this App may not be working properly anymore, as I had to use it for other training projects.
 [Check my repositories to see latest projects.](https://github.com/anthropovixen)

 **See the hosted application [here](https://anthropovixen.github.io/webdevmeetup/).**